ucdaviscl/cowsl2h/SA/README.md

 | Time 6   | 7.5 months after SA program        | Ask for feedback about something        |
 | Time 7   | 1 year since beginning of SA program        | Ask for information about something (repeat of first prompt)        |

 This data was collected and compiled in this corpus based on approval from the University of California- Davis IRB, project number 1930742-2.
 Students consented to participate in this study and were thanked for their participation through gift cards.
+The task did not impact students' grades or academic program status.

 * * *